 Audio Hero Privacy Policy

 Audio Hero respects your privacy.
-The application has no telemetry, no advertising, no user accounts, and no tracking.
+The application has no telemetry, no advertising, and no tracking.
+There is no Audio Hero user account or Audio Hero server.
 Core playback and device control happen entirely on your local network.
-A small number of optional features (listed below) make anonymous requests to public services on the internet, and only when you use those features.
+A small number of optional features (listed below) make requests to public services on the internet, and only when you turn them on or use them.
+The Pro cloud-sync feature uses your own Microsoft account and stores its single sync file inside your own OneDrive - Audio Hero has no servers, no database, and never sees that file.

 1. Data Collection